Social security

 If you are still unable to work after a year, your sickness insurance will cease, and you’ll need to apply for invalidity benefit.
 The Invalidity Medical Council (Conseil médical de l’invalidité, CMI – website in Dutch and French) oversees this allowance.
 For workers with no dependents, invalidity insurance is provided at 55% of earnings, up to a maximum of €80.84 a day.
 If you have a dependent, the cap is slightly higher, at €95.54 a day.

 Cover is also available for people who suffer an accident in the workplace.
 Compensation amounts vary depending on your job and the industry you work in, but compensation can include reimbursement of both lost wages and medical costs.
-The Federal Agency for Occupational Risks (FEDRIS) administers occupational illness cover in Belgium.
+The Federal Agency for Occupational Risks (FEDRIS) administers occupational illness coverage in Belgium.

 Maternity benefits in Belgium